DrewNaylor/thumbsget/README.md

 - [Microsoft .Net 4.6.1 Framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981)

   - Ignore the ad on that page, scroll down, and click the orange Download button.
 Note that this is the web installer and it'll download its components after it's opened.
 May take a while to download.
+  - If on Linux, you can install this through winetricks with Wine 4.0 if I remember correctly.
+Should work, but it's been a while since it was last tested.

 - Windows versions: Windows 7 SP1, 8.1, 10.
   - Windows 8.0 is untested although it might work.